lilapila/Portfolio/README.md

 * **Confluence** - a team workspace where knowledge and collaboration meet
 * **TestLink** - a web-based test management system that facilitates software quality assurance
 * **GitHub** -  a platform and cloud-based service for software development and version control using Git
-* **GIT** - an open source distributed version control system that tracks changes in any set of computer files
+* **GIT** - an open-source distributed version control system that tracks changes in any set of computer files
 * **Postman** - an API platform for building and using APIs
 * **MS SQL Server** - a relational database management system that is based on structured query language (SQL)
 * **Google BigQuery** - a serverless data warehouse that comes with a built-in SQL engine and enables scalable analysis over petabytes of data